frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/system-settings.md

 ### 1.5 Security

 * **Session Expiry**: Number of idle hours after which you'll be logged out of a session.
 This helps in better security.
-For example if there is no activity for 6 hours, your account will be logged out.
+For example, if there is no activity for 6 hours, your account will be logged out.
 * **Session Expiry Mobile**: Session expiry when logged in from a mobile phone.
 * **Allow only one session per user**: If you want to use a single set of credentials for multiple users, tick this checkbox.
-Number of simultaneous sessions can be changed under User master.
+The number of simultaneous sessions can be changed under User master.
 Mobile phone sessions are not counted here.
 * **Allow Login using Mobile Number**: By checking the 'Allow Login using Mobile Number' checkbox, you can log in to ERPNext using a valid mobile number set in your User account.

 * **Allow Login using User Name**: Allow user login via their username set in the [User master](/docs/user/manual/en/setting-up/users-and-permissions/adding-users).